stuchly/tviblindi/README.md

 # Installation
 devtools::install_github("stuchly/tviblindi")

-Current version of tviblindi depends on CGAL library version 4.14
+Current version of tviblindi depends on CGAL library version 4.14 (not higher i.e. tviblindi would not compile with CGAL version 5)

 Macos: